| Title: | Analysis and Visualization of Basketball Data |

 other graphical parameters. |

-plot or a list of ggplot2
+A single ggplot2 plot or a list of ggplot2 plots

 Marco Sandri, Paola Zuccolotto, Marica Manisera ([email protected])